This post contains affiliates that, if you click, we may receive compensation at no cost to you.

-If you have $20K in cash sitting around, here are 7 ways to make your money work for you.
+If you have $20K in cash sitting around, here are 7 ways to make your money work.

-Perhaps you have an excessive amount of money in your emergency savings, you inherited some money, or you had an unexpected windfall.
-And instead of earning close to 0% at your local bank, or any bank for that matter, you want to invest your money to increase your wealth.
+Perhaps you have an excessive amount of money in your emergency savings, inherited some money, or had an unexpected windfall.
+And instead of earning close to 0% at your local bank, or any bank, you want to invest your money to increase your wealth.

-While $20K is certainly not a small sum, don’t quit your day job just yet.
-However, with the right strategy, you can set yourself up for long-term success.
+While $20K is undoubtedly not a tiny sum, don’t quit your day job just yet.
+But with the right strategy, you can set yourself up for long-term financial success.

 However, it’s important to note the contribution caps for those under 50:

 403(b): Also called a tax-sheltered annuity or TSA plan.
-If you’re a teacher or work at a non-profit 501 (c) (3), then you most likely are offered this type of retirement plan.
-The maximum contribution amount for 2021 is $19,500.
+If you’re a teacher or work at a non-profit 501 (c) (3), you most likely are offered this type of retirement plan.
+The maximum contribution amount for 2022 is $20,500.

 Most employers make it reasonably easy to increase your contribution amount.
-Adjustments can generally be made through your company portal or a form provided by your retirement servicer.
+Contribution adjustments can generally be made through your company portal or a form provided by your retirement servicer.

-Once you invested your desired amount, decrease the contribution amount, so you do not go over the contribution cap.
+Once you invested your desired amount, decrease the contribution amount to not go over the contribution cap.

 This brings me to my next point…